jawg/mbtiles-generator/README.md

   "tileServer": {"type": "...", "endpoint": "..."}, // Tile server specs
   "minZoom": 5, // Minimum zoom level to compute for an mbtile.
-  "maxZoom": 17, // Maximum zoom level to compute for an mbtile "timeout": 300000 // Http Timeout in milliseconds (Server-mode only) };
+  "maxZoom": 17, // Maximum zoom level to compute for an mbtile "timeout": 300000, // Http Timeout in milliseconds (Server-mode only) "maxArea": 16, // Maximum MBTiles covering area in square kilometers.
+Will reject all oversized requests.
+0 to disable.
+};
 ```
 Two tile providers are currently supported :